1) Your librarian should be your best resource. But, research is NOT just for the library.

 Kids just need to keep track of WHERE their facts come from.
 This process can easily be simplified in many ways.
 Take a peek at my FREE resource, It’s Elementary-Bibliography for the Youngest Students.
 You can learn even more about encouraging kids to record where their research facts are coming from, without burdening them!

-5) Create a final product that is fun and exciting.
 It is possible.
 Really!
-You will be hard-pressed to get your kids excited about a research project if the end result is going to be a five paragraph essay with an introduction, three detail paragraphs, and a conclusion.
-Just saying!!
+You will be hard-pressed to get your kids excited about a research project if the end result is going to be a five-paragraph essay with an introduction, three detail paragraphs, and a conclusion.
+Just saying!
 How about shaking things up a bit?

 Utilize task cards.
 Use apps to create a storyboard or a comic strip.
 Invite students to create an A to Z report.
 Have students pretend that they are a reporter breaking a news story.
 Record them.
 Create a file folder report or a research poster.
 How about an interactive report, similar to interactive notebooks?
 I have created state and country reports that utilize many interactive elements.
 Students are excited to conduct the research and even more excited to put together the project.
 One of my students said it best when he said, “I am definitely NOT letting my mom throw this away.”

 Sonya is an elementary school librarian who has a genuine passion for what she does.
 She loves books, kids, and technology!
 She is excited about all of the opportunities that threading these three things together brings each and every day.
 Sonya tends The Library Patch, where she can be found on Teachers Pay Teachers, Facebook, Pinterest, and a librarian-inspired blog.